A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-1. Set up the atomic emission spectrometer according to the manufacturer's instructions.
+2. Set up the atomic emission spectrometer according to the manufacturer's instructions.
+Ensure it is properly calibrated.

-2. Prepare a sodium chloride solution by dissolving a small amount of sodium chloride in water.
+3. Prepare a dilute sodium chloride solution by dissolving a small amount of NaCl in distilled water.
+The exact concentration is not critical for a demonstration, but a dilute solution is safer and easier to handle.

-4. Observe the emission spectrum of the sodium chloride solution using the atomic emission spectrometer.
+6. Observe the emission spectrum of the sodium atoms in the flame using the atomic emission spectrometer.
+Allow time for the spectrometer to stabilize and capture the readings.

-5. Record the wavelengths and intensities of the emitted light.
+7. Record the wavelengths (λ) and intensities of the emitted light.
+Note the dominant yellow line at approximately 589 nm (sodium doublet).

 Significance: